-For over 40 years, MSP has been an innovator in changing lives by providing DC’s first hotline and first domestic violence shelter, and now by taking a public health approach to the epidemic of domestic violence.
+For over 40 years, MSP has been an innovator in changing lives by providing DC’s first hotline and first domestic violence shelter, and most recently, first Batterer Intervention group.
 As DC’s oldest domestic violence shelter, we have served as a cornerstone of the District’s response to this pressing public health issue since 1979, and our impact on DC’s community remains as strong as ever.

-MSP is unique in offering a full continuum of care from immediate crisis on our hotline through transitional-to-permanent housing.
-Our experienced team of professional social workers provides clinical counseling, case management, and comprehensive services to empower survivors to recover and thrive.
+MSP is unique in offering a full continuum of care from emergency shelter through transitional-to-permanent housing.
+Our experienced team of case managers and residential counselors provides clinical counseling, case management, and comprehensive services to empower survivors to recover and thrive.
 MSP also provides training, case consultation, and advocacy to engage communities to prevent violence and abuse.
 Our goal is to end domestic violence, and empower everyone to build healthy lives and relationships.
 Download our one-pager: MSP One-Pager FY18

 Interested in our Programs & Services?
 Learn more…

-1976 – The Women’s Legal Defense Fund launched its Taskforce on Abused Women, and with the Junior League began providing the 1st hotline in DC for victims of domestic violence
+1976 – The Women’s Legal Defense Fund (WLDF) launches its Taskforce on Abused Women, and with the Junior League begins providing the 1st hotline in DC for victims of domestic violence

-January 10, 1979 – MSP started the 1st Domestic Violence shelter in DC with 15 beds and a 24-hour hotline under the WLDF.
+1979 – MSP offers the 1st Domestic Violence shelter in DC with 15 beds and a 24-hour hotline under the WLDF.

-March 31, 1981 – MSP was incorporated as a nonprofit and the agency moved to a 22-bed shelter, thanks to support from the DC Department of Housing and Community.
+1981 – MSP incorporated as a nonprofit and the agency moves to a 22-bed shelter, thanks to support from the DC Department of Housing and Community.

 1982 – Still under the auspices of the WLDF, MSP hires its first Executive Director, Judith Lichtman.

 1983 – MSP obtains 501c3 status and officially separates from the WLDF.

-1989 – MSP started the 1st transitional housing program for DV victims
+1989 – MSP starts the 1st transitional housing program for DV victims

 1991 – MSP and the Whitman-Walker Clinic launch a support group for battered lesbians, becoming the 1st LGBTQ+ friendly DV shelter in DC.